System Requirements

 -e KAFKA_SASL_JAAS_CONFIG='org.apache.kafka.common.security.plain.PlainLoginModule required username="admin" password="admin-secret";' \

 If you're interested in trying out Gateway yourself go checkout the demos.
-For more control over your deployments see the environment variables.
+No matter how you deploy Gateway the finer configuration details required are described on the environment variables page.

 Connecting to secured Kafka

 Conduktor Gateway connects to Kafka just like any other client.
-Variables are prefixed with either KAFKA or GATEWAY, extra configurations (encryption/authentication etc.) can be provided via environment variables, as you can see in the above command.
+Variables are prefixed with either KAFKA_ or GATEWAY_, extra configurations (encryption/authentication etc.) can be provided via environment variables, as you can see in the above command.
+Here, environment variables prefixed by KAFKA_ govern the connection to the upstream Kafka cluster.
+Environment variables prefixed by GATEWAY_ govern Gateway internals or the connections to the downstream Kafka clients.
 Security configurations can be provided using this scheme.
 For example:

 ssl.truststore.location